Visser frames for sublogics of $\mathbf{IL}$: Preliminaries

 \begin{rem} From Fact~\ref{Fact:24}, for any extension $L$ of $\IL^-(\J{1})$ closed under the rules of $\IL^-$, we always identify the axioms $\J{2}_{+}$ and $\J{4}_{+}$ with $\J{2}$ and $\J{4}$, respectively.
 Also, we always identify $\IL$ and $\CL$ with $\IL^-(\J{1}, \J{2}, \J{5})$ and $\IL^-(\J{1}, \J{2})$, respectively. \end{rem}

-In the next section, we investigate the completeness for several sublogics of $\IL$ in Figure~\ref{Comp} with respect to simplified Veltman frames which were originally introduced by Visser~\cite{Vis88}.
-In this paper, we consider the following \textit{simplified $\IL^-(\J{4}_{+})$-frames} as the basis, which are general notion of Visser's simplified Veltman frames.
+In the next section, we investigate the modal completeness of several sublogics of $\IL$ in Figure~\ref{Comp} with respect to Visser frames which were originally introduced by Visser~\cite{Vis88}.
+In this paper, we consider the following \textit{$\IL^-(\J{4}_{+})$-Visser frames} as the basis, which are general notion of Visser's Visser frames.